 Is Still River Creative different?
 You decide.

 It’s a shame this word became so cliché.
-Agility is crucial, and it can have significant benefits for clients.
+Agility is crucial, and it can bring significant benefits for everyone involved.

 Remember, small is nimble.
 In a three-executive company, decisions can be made instantly.
 Consensus can be reached rapidly, and policy can be instituted or changed the same day.
 On every project, accountability rests with a single project manager.
 If you’re a client who likes things done right the first time with a minimum of fuss, you’ll find we’re a good fit.